shrutikabirje/shru/Addition of two numbers using linux in python.md

-# Code to print two numbers in linux using python
+# Printsum of two numbers in linux using python

 ```
 n1=int(input("enter a no"))